mroughan/SurrealNumbers.jl/README.md

 sets, i.e., order of the elements is not important, almost all texts do write these sets in order.
 So I felt justified in putting these elements into sorted arrays.
-It works nicely, as long as you make sure to only put unique entries into the array, and this is a little more tricky for surreals for reasons we will get to in a moment.
+It works nicely, as long as you make sure to only put unique entries into the array, and sort them on arrival.
+And some surreal operations are more efficient when we know the set is sorted to start with.

-Someone may correct me about the best way to do this, but for the moment, using arrays seemed like a low pain way to get surreals working.
+Someone may correct me about the best way to do this, but for the moment, using arrays seemed like a low pain way to get surreals working, witb some efficiency advantages.

 ### An example